 It’s one of the hottest roles around and if your board isn’t taking information & cyber security seriously, arguably you may need a new board!
-With breaches rightly under public and legislative scrutiny, combined with a relentless tide of cyber threats, Matt Cockbill, Head of Berwick Partners’ IT & Digital Leadership Practice, explains why strong security leadership is a critical component to business success.
+With breaches rightly under public and legislative scrutiny, combined with a relentless tide of cyber threats, Matt Cockbill, Partner in the CIO & Technology Officers Practice for Odgers Berndtson, explains why strong security leadership is a critical component to business success.

 The leadership demands placed upon the CISO role are diverse, challenging and ever evolving.
 The day to day priorities of security, coupled with the ongoing alignment of strategic objectives across multiple stakeholder audiences, is a tension to be carefully managed